ThaddeusLim99/Orbital-Project/README.md

 ![Identifying each colour](assets/testred-3.png)

 Another method we've tried is to convert the image to gray scale, then use adaptiveThreshold to filter out the background and the body of the resistor.
+This usually only works on resistors with body colour that is lighter coloured than the colour bands, like the resistors used in the examples.

 ### Mask when using adaptiveThreshold
 ![Resistor](assets/ThirdTest/mask.png)